“In training they just give you an ‘F.’ Out here you get killed!”

 Didn’t Denzel say that in his Oscar-winning TRAINING DAY?
 Same thing applies here in UNSTOPPABLE, a kinetic, racing steel headrush about an out-of-control, unmanned freight train a half-mile long, loaded with explosives, headed for the city of Pennsylvania.
 And only Denzel and Captain Kirk can stop it!

-Again, Denzel is the old dog teaching a young pup new tricks.
+Again, Denzel Washington is the old dog teaching a young pup new tricks.
 He’s Frank, a 28-year veteran engineman, and the young pup is job-hopper Will (Chris Pine, STAR TREK 2009), on the railways simply because it’s his “next job.”

-Written by Mark Bomback with locomotive fury and directed by Tony Scott with penis-throbbing forward momentum, UNSTOPPABLE is just that; it never takes a breath: racing steel, screaming bogeys, braking sparks, clacking tracks, smashing, rending, turbine whine and groaning metal.
+Written by Mark Bomback with locomotive fury and directed by Tony Scott with rocket-launching forward momentum, UNSTOPPABLE is just that; it never takes a breath: racing steel, screaming bogeys, braking sparks, clacking tracks, smashing, rending, turbine whine and groaning metal.

 It could have been called SPEED 3, but for Denzel doing a better acting job than Keanu and Chris Pine being a hotter chick than Sandra Bullock.